Dorani/Album-Review/README.md

   - creating a review model;
       - terminal:
-      - rails generate model Rreview rating:integer comment:text
+      - rails generate model Review rating:integer comment:text
       - give a review and a comment!
       - then we run rake db migrate to update our db
       - check out the migration file in the db directory